kunstmusik/blue-manual/docs/users/gettingStarted/primaryEditors/blueLive.md

 divided into bins and rows of spaces to place SoundObjects.
 SoundObjects can be copied to/from the Score Timeline as well as the Live Space.
-SoundObjects can also be created within the Live Space by right clicking an empty bin within the bins and choosing \"Add SoundObject\" from the popup menu.
+SoundObjects can also be created within the Live Space by right clicking an empty bin within the bins and choosing "Add SoundObject" from the popup menu.
 Clicking on an occupied bin will select that SoundObject.
 The properties for the SoundObject can be modified using the SoundObject Properties Window, and the contents of the SoundObject can be modified